metal-stack/docs/docs/src/installation/troubleshoot.md

 When the LLDP daemon stopped sending packages, the reasons are identical to those of [dead machines](#liveliness-dead).
 However, it's not possible anymore to decide whether the user is responsible for reaching this state or not.

 In most of the cases, there is not much that can be done from the operator's perspective.
 You will need to wait for the user to report an issue with the machine.
 When you do support, you can use this issue type to quickly identify this machine.

+#### liveliness-not-available

+This is more of a theoretical issue.
+When the machine liveliness is not available check that the Kubernetes `CronJob` in the metal-stack control plane for evaluating the machine liveliness is running regularly and not containing error logs.
+Make the machine boot into the metal-hammer and this issue should not appear.

 #### failed-machine-reclaim